 Different flavonoids can help the body in different ways.
 For one, including foods with flavonoids in your diet may be an effective way to help manage high blood pressure.
 At least five subtypes of flavonoids have a demonstrable effect on lowering high blood pressure, according to a

 Also, the flavonoids found in tea, coffee, and soy may help lower your risk of having a heart attack or stroke.
-One study published in the Journal of Translational Medicine found that people who consumed higher levels of flavonoids as part of their diet had a lower risk of experiencing a cardiovascular event.
-However,
+One study published in the

 A diet high in flavonoids may also decrease your risk of type 2 diabetes.
 Results of a

 The anti-inflammatory and antioxidant effects of flavonoids have also encouraged researches to study their potential as anticancer drugs.
 Research has